 Managing multiple tags on your website can be a hassle, but a tag manager simplifies the process by handling all those snippets for you.
-If you're using Google Tag Manager (GTM), this article shows you how to efficiently deploy the Demandbase Tag to your website—saving you time and effort.
+This article shows you how to deploy the Demandbase Tag to your website using Google Tag Manager (GTM).

-You must have have Google Tag Manager account and have Admin privileges.
+- You must have a Google Tag Manager account with Admin privileges.

 Steps